Łomża: World War II

 In September 1939, during the joint Soviet and German invasion of Poland, Łomża was largely destroyed by the Wehrmacht during the Battle of Łomża, and then was briefly occupied by Germany.
 The Einsatzgruppe V entered Łomża in mid-September to commit various crimes against Poles.
 Germans carried out searches of Polish offices, organizations, and Catholic institutions, including the bishop's seat and the Capuchin monastery, and banned preaching and the organization of meetings.

-On September 26, 1939, a Soviet aircraft dropped anti-Polish propaganda leaflets, which stated that "Poles are not capable of self-governing their country," so "the Soviets come to take care of them out of mercy."
-Soon afterwards the city was turned over by the Germans to the Red Army, which entered on September 29.
+On 26 September 1939 a Soviet aircraft dropped anti-Polish propaganda leaflets, which stated that "Poles are not capable of self-governing their country," so "the Soviets come to take care of them out of mercy."
+Soon afterwards the city was turned over by the Germans to the Red Army, which entered on 29 September and was incorporated into the Byelorussian SSR.
 The Soviets established a local station of the NKVD, and the Polish population was subjected to various repressions.
-In January 1940, the Soviets changed several street names, even calling one September 17 Street, after the day of the Soviet invasion of Poland.
+In January 1940, the Soviets changed several street names, even calling one 17 September Street, after the day of the Soviet invasion of Poland.
 At least 32 Poles from Łomża were murdered by the Russians in the Katyn massacre in 1940.
 The Soviets carried out arrests of the Capuchin monks and expelled Benedictine nuns in mid-1940.
 According to Soviet data from September 1940, over 330 Polish families were deported from the district to the USSR.
 In 1941 the local Polish underground resistance movement was weakened when the Soviets arrested its commander.
-The Soviets held 2,128 people in the local prison as of June 21, 1941, the day before Germany invaded the Soviet Union, and on June 20–21 they carried out mass deportations of Poles to Russia. Łomża remained under Soviet control until Operation Barbarossa.
+The Soviets held 2,128 people in the local prison as of 21 June 1941, the day before Germany invaded the Soviet Union, and on 20–21 June they carried out mass deportations of Poles to Russia. Łomża remained under Soviet control until Operation Barbarossa.

 In June 1941, at the onset of the Russian campaign Łomża was captured by the Wehrmacht and used as a communications hub by the German forces.
 Hundreds of Poles, including those initially held in the local prison and local Polish intelligentsia, were murdered in large massacres in nearby villages of Sławiec, Jeziorko and Pniewo in 1942–1943.
 The Jewish population of Łomża, which numbered 9,000 at the beginning of the war, was almost entirely wiped out, murdered at a nearby forest or sent to the Auschwitz concentration camp to be murdered there.
 Only a few dozen survived.
 Since 1943, the Sicherheitspolizei carried out deportations of Poles including teenage boys from the local prison to the Stutthof concentration camp.

-The Red Army fought back and successfully captured Łomża on September 13, 1944.
+The Red Army fought back and successfully captured Łomża on 13 September 1944.
 Afterwards the city was restored to Poland.